Iron Lung

 The filmmaking is where this truly excels.
 The confined submarine setting creates effective contained horror.
 Adding Simon trapped in an ocean of blood with a terrifying creature enhances this.
 The practical and presumed CGI effects look great, lending a surreal quality.
 The excellent sound design further builds necessary tension.
 I have to commend since we don’t know what is real or what is in the mind of Simon, it is effectively done.

 In conclusion, this is a compelling exercise in contained, cosmic horror, driven by a powerful central performance from Fischbach.
 While its slow, deliberate pacing and intense focus on isolation might lead to some lulls, the film succeeds in establishing a deeply unsettling atmosphere.
 It expertly blends psychological terror with Lovecraftian dread, constantly blurring the line between reality and Simon's descent into madness.
-For fans of atmospheric, character-driven horror and science fiction that explores themes of desperation and the unknown, this film offers a unique and memorable cinematic experience that deserves to be revisited.
+For fans of atmospheric, character-driven horror and science fiction that explores themes of desperation and the unknown, this film offers a unique and memorable cinematic experience.
+The second watch solidified this feeling, just wanting a bit more than what we were provided narratively.

 My Rating: 6.5 out of 10